 - Loss of Appetite

 While eating their own poop may not be harmful, poop eating should be discouraged and stopped.
-Not only is your dog at risk of getting sick, there is a potential that you may get sick as well, if your dog licks you.
+Not only is your dog at risk of getting sick, but there is also a potential that you may get sick as well if your dog licks you.

-- Start by changing your dog’s diet.
-As we determined earlier, the modern canine diet which is kibble, is highly processed and lacks digestive enzymes that your dog needs.
+- Change Your Dog’s Diet: As we determined earlier, the modern canine diet which is kibble is highly processed and lacks digestive enzymes that your dog needs.
 I recommend feeding your dog a raw food diet, that consists of a variety of quality proteins.
 Raw food contains digestive enzymes that your dog needs.

-- Restore Your Dog’s Gut Health.
-Probiotics are a great way to restore your dogs gut health.
-Probiotics add healthy bacteria into the gut.
+- Restore Your Dog’s Gut Health: Probiotics are a great way to restore your dog’s gut health.
+Probiotics add healthy bacteria to the gut.

-- Keep your dog on leash.
-Supervise your dog while walking, by keeping your dog on leash.
+- Keep Your Dog On Leash: Supervise your dog while walking, by keeping your dog on a leash.

-- Provide plenty of exercise & mental stimulation.
-Keep your dog from getting bored, by offering plenty of playtime and exercise, and make sure your dog has plenty of toys to help keep him entertained.
+- Provide Plenty Of Daily Stimulation: Keep your dog from getting bored, by offering plenty of mental stimulation and exercise, and make sure your dog has plenty of toys to help keep him entertained.